Do you know what the very basic idea behind marketing is?

 Using Fitness Influencers to Market Your Fitness Studio

 No matter what marketers do, there is still something to be said for good word of mouth marketing.
 This is where influencers come in.
-Influencers are people who have significant social media followings, particularly on Instagram and are seen as authority figures within the lives of their fans.
+Influencers are people who have significant social media followings, particularly on Instagram.
+They are seen as authority figures within the lives of their fans.
 Influencer marketing is has become so big that big brands have dedicated budgets and agencies have sprung to represent them.
 The world of health and fitness has especially been impacted by this marketing trend, as we explored in our previous blog on fitness influencers.

 But how do you get in on this action?